BugByteBuster/master-thesis-automation-scripts/README.md

 this is the code to interact with Openstack..

-it does the following steps
+code.py does the following steps

 1. creates network..
 2. Creates subnet..